ibraheem-areeda/-HR-management-system/README.md

 ### Usage:
-- add employee
+- add employee by submiting the form in the home page.
--see the calculations for the salaries in the table in the accounting page
+- see the calculations for the total salaries in the table in the accounting page

 ### deployed version
 [https://ibraheem-areeda.github.io/HR-management-system/index.html](https://ibraheem-areeda.github.io/HR-management-system/index.html)